python/cpython/Doc/library/functools.rst

    results, the positional and keyword arguments to the function must be hashable.

-   The wrapped function is instrumented with two attributes, :attr:`hits` and :attr:`misses` which count the number of successful or unsuccessful cache lookups.
+   The wrapped function is instrumented with two attributes, :attr:`cache_hits` and :attr:`cache_misses` which count the number of successful or unsuccessful cache lookups.
 These statistics are helpful for tuning the *maxsize* parameter and for measuring the cache's effectiveness.

-   The wrapped function also has a :attr:`clear` attribute which can be called (with no arguments) to clear the cache.
+   The wrapped function also has a :attr:`cache_clear` attribute which can be called (with no arguments) to clear the cache.

    The original underlying function is accessible through the